Category: Author: Sarah Skidd

 If you are targeting cosmetic patients, build a convincing smile gallery with examples of how you changed the lives of patients just like them.

 Don’t waste your time with low-quality patients and don’t let untrained staff stifle your business.
-Pay close attention to the subconscious vibes around your online presence and you’ll be well on your way to grow your practice.
+Pay close attention to the subconscious vibes around your online presence and you’ll be well on your way to growing your practice.